EUROPES FIRST ONLINESHOP

-No building permit usually needs a small, private tree house in the residential area, which is used “primarily as a children’s playhouse”.
+Planning permission is usually not required for a small, private treehouse in a residential area which is used “primarily as a children’s playhouse”.

-- Playhouse character (uninsulated, no fixed sleeping places, no electricity, play elements such as swing & slide, …)
+- Playhouse character (uninsulated, no fixed sleeping places, no electricity, play elements such as swings & slide, etc.).

 - Small footprint < 10 m²

-- Good hidden, so no neighbour can see
+- Well hidden so that no neighbour can see it

-- No impairment of the neighbours (visibility, noise, shade, …)
+- No interference with neighbours (view, noise, shade, etc.)

-- No sealing of the floor surface (no foundation)
+- No sealing of the ground surface (no foundation)

 Official building application – “subject to approval”: